edawson/rkmh/README.md

 ### Performance
 On a set of 1000 minION reads from a known HPV strain, rkmh is ~97% accurate (correctly placing the read in the right strain of 182 input reference strains) and runs in <30 seconds.
-With the kemr depth and minimum match filters we're approaching >99% accuracy for about the same run time.
+With the kmer depth and minimum match filters we're approaching >99% accuracy for about the same run time.
 We're working on ways to improve sensitivity with further filtering and correction.

 rkmh is threaded using OpenMP but the code should be considered minimally tuned.
+Hashing can handle around 250 reads/second and kmer comparison around 40 reads / second.

 ### Getting help
 Please post to the [github](https://github.com/edawson/rkmh.git) for help.